Switzerland in the Eurovision Song Contest 1964: Grosser Preis der Eurovision 1964

 Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the national final on 8 February 1964 at 20:20 CET (19:20 UTC) in Zürich.
 It was presented by Heidi Abel, Francis Bernier, and Mascia Cantoni.

 The voting consisted of three regional juries from Bern, Lausanne, and Lugano, with nine members each.
 Each juror would give 3 points to their favorite song, 2 to their second favorite, and 1 to their third favorite.
 The jurors disregarded the songwriters in favor of the quality of the songs and the validity of the lyrics.
-The voting was done in secret.

 The winner was the song "I miei pensieri" composed by Giovanni Pelli, written by Sanzio Chiesa, and performed by Anita Traversi, which was favored by the Bernese jury.
 It is reported that the song "Le temps d'aimer" by Jean-Pierre & Nathalie received at least 31 points— 19 from the Lausanne jury and 12 from Lugano.